-- All tenured faculty members are eligible to submit proposals for Professional Development Assignments;
+- All tenured faculty members with a minimum of seven (7) years of full-time service are eligible to submit proposals for Professional Development Assignments.

-- Faculty members who have received a previous development leave under this program may apply again after seven years have elapsed since approval of the prior leave.
-A faculty member may apply after only five years provided he/she proposes to spend a full year on the Assignment, at one half pay.
-In rare instances, exceptions may be granted by the provost;
+- Faculty members who have received a previous development leave may apply again after five (5) years have elapsed since the approval of a prior award, provided that he/she/they propose to spend a full year on the assignment, at half pay.

 - Faculty member receiving awards must submit a report of activities to the dean's office no later than three months after their PDA.